Skip to content

 1. Late Returns: One-day rentals often turn into three-day fees.

-2. Poor Calibration: Not all hire shops calibrate gear properly.
+2. Poor Calibration: Not all hire shops calibrate their gear properly.

-3. Hidden Insurance Fees: Ask what’s covered if gear fails on the job.
+3. Hidden Insurance Fees: Ask what is covered if the gear fails on the job.

-4. No Support: When something goes wrong, you're stuck troubleshooting.
+4. No Support: When something goes wrong, you are stuck troubleshooting alone.

 How to Make the Right Choice